 Written reports are prepared that focus on issues or concerns identified during the risk assessment process and that may warrant corrective attention.
 Findings are presented to management and group teams for further discussions of issues and follow-up on recommendations.

 The Authority has established an overall plan for its supervision of the insurance sector.
 The plan is flexible, in that it allows for changing or emerging risks, and the appropriate allocation of resources.

-The risk-based programme used by the Authority’s Insurance Department is best described in nine phases.
+The risk-based programme used by the Authority’s Insurance supervision unit is best described in nine phases.
 These phases are not necessarily sequential as supervision is a dynamic process.
 The phases are: